kexiZeroing/kexiZeroing.github.io/src/blog/notes-on-mcp.md

 await server.connect(transport);
 ```

-Claude Desktop app is the easiest way to test MCP.
+Claude Desktop is the first MCP-compatible app, and it's the easiest way to test MCP.
 Open your Claude Desktop App configuration at `~/Library/Application Support/Claude/claude_desktop_config.json` in a text editor.
 After updating your configuration file, you need to restart Claude for Desktop.
 See the [documentation](https://modelcontextprotocol.io/quickstart/user) for more details.

 ```json
 {